-And so the timing of the release of Ursula von Rydingsvard: Into Her Own could not be more exigent.
+And so the timing of the release of Ursula von Rydingsvard: Into Her Own (available/releasing September 29th in the US and Canada on DVD and VOD, including iTunes, Amazon, and Vimeo via Icarus Films)could not be more exigent.
 A visceral new documentary by venerable New York photographer-director Daniel Traub, it tells the inarguably heroic story of the woman of the title, who has been one of the most exalted, if also sometimes misunderstood sculptors of the last half-century.

 Ona, Barclays Center, Brooklyn, 2013.